7effrey89/Fabric_OpenAI_FunctionCalling/README.md

 The index used in this demo is created usin the wizard experience: "Import and vectorize data" in AI Search:
 ![image](https://github.com/7effrey89/OpenAI_FunctionCalling/assets/30802073/4568eeb2-53a7-43c3-8c9b-2413243f37ae)

-The final index look like this:
+The final index look like this after the brochures have been ingested :
 ![image](https://github.com/7effrey89/OpenAI_FunctionCalling/assets/30802073/465b80c5-ccdd-48c8-8431-81228a5bd644)